digitaltrails/vdu_controls/README.md

 Version History
 ---------------
-* 1.9.1 Spinning, spinning, spinning
+* 1.9.1
-  * Preset activation now occurs in a sub-thread (to allow the main UI to give a busy indication).
-  * Main panel oscillating progress bar will display during preset activation (in addition to displaying during refresh).
+  * The main panel progress bar will display during preset-activation (in addition to displaying during refresh).
-  * VDU controls are now locked during refresh and preset activation (to prevent conflicting actions and values).
+  * Controls now lock during refresh and preset-activation (to prevent conflicting actions).
-  * Code cleanup of task threading (more symmetric, easier to read).
+  * Code cleanup of non-GUI  sub-threads, and sub-thread error handling.
   * _OpenSUSE_ changes for submission to _Development_ and _Factory_ by @malcolmlewis.
 * 1.9.0
   * Bug fixes and speedy performance improvements: